westwind1027/test/readme.txt

-This is a version readme!
+This is B version readme!
 remeber me!